Deck451/ansible_poc/README.md

 ```

 ### generate ssh keys (and set permissions for them) for the control node and servers
+The public key will be mounted on the servers as `authorized_keys` file.
+It could also have `644` permissions instead of `600`, but `600` is safest.
+The general idea is that it should not be group-writable, nor world-writable.

 ```sh
 ssh-keygen -t ed25519 -f ./control_node/ansible_key -N ""
 sudo chmod 600 ./control_node/ansible_key.pub